 We have many resources that are available to you.
 Please tell us what you need by submitting your request(s) here: https://imperial.edu/students/student-equity-and-achievement/

 Student Rights and Responsibilities

-Students have the right to experience a positive learning environment and due process.
-For further information regarding student rights and responsibilities, please refer to the IVC General Catalog available online at http://www.imperial.edu/index.php?option=com_docman&task=doc_download&gid=4516&Itemid=762
+Students have the right to experience a positive learning environment and to due process of law.
+For more information regarding student rights and responsibilities, please refer to the IVC General Catalog.

 Information Literacy